uktrade/dns-rewrite-proxy/README.md

 A DNS proxy server that conditionally rewrites and filters A record requests.
 Written in Python, all code is in a single module, and there is a single dependency, [aiodnsresolver](https://github.com/michalc/aiodnsresolver).

+CNAMEs are followed and resolved by the proxy to IP addresses, and never returned to the client.

 ## Usage